georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 #### Using Sigmoid Activation

-Depending on network configuration, it is usually more efficient to provide raw scores (pre-sigmoid) to the NMS plugin scores input, and enable the `score_sigmoid` parameter.
+Depending on network configuration, it is usually more efficient to provide raw scores (pre-sigmoid) to the NMS plugin scores input, and enable the `score_activation` parameter.
 Doing so applies a sigmoid activation only to the last `max_output_boxes` selected scores, instead of all the predicted scores, largely reducing the computational cost.

 #### Using the Fused Box Decoder